tkellen/json-api/extensions/index.md

 ===========================

 The Example.com API uses simple offset and limit-based pagination.
-Paginated resources will include the standard JSON API `next`, `prev`, `first`, and `last` pagination links in the top-level `links` object when they are not `null`.
+Paginated records will include the standard JSON API `next`, `prev`, `first`, and `last` pagination links in the top-level `links` object when they are not `null`.

 In addition, a `page` member will be added to the top-level `meta` object that includes the following members: `offset`, `limit`, and `total`.
-The `total` member represents the total count of resources in the paginated collection.
+The `total` member represents the total count of records in the paginated collection.
 You can use the `offset` and `limit` members to construct your own custom pagination links with the query parameters `page[offset]` and `page[limit]`.